Dr Ravikant Singh at a Rohingya Camp

 “Most Rohingyas are Muslims and a few are Hindus, but I don’t see any evidence of religious antagonism or of the Rohingyas being terrorists and so on as has been reported in certain quarters.
 What is happening in Myanmar is genocide of the community,” Dr Singh said.

 “The refugees, as far as I can see, are just innocent women and children.
 Their physical condition is very weak, having had to escape from Myanmar on foot and in boats.
 Many of them haven’t eaten in days.
-Since Myanmar didn’t ...
+Since Myanmar didn’t invest in ...